yairchu/yairchu.github.io/site/posts/split-merge-to-smaller-pieces.md

 * This process works well when we commit often in small commits.
 * For resolving the conflicts, [I recommend using git-mediate](/posts/git-mediate-stops-fear)
 * Image from [this meme](https://www.reddit.com/r/funny/comments/ub7x3/fail_shape_sorter_college_campus_level/)

+Updates:

+* 2020.05.19: Updated script to skip over commits that are not strictly ahead of the common ancestor with the base branch